 Covid-19 has changed our lives in so many ways.
 We are gradually adding resources to Te Ara to take account of its impact.
 There are obvious places where Covid updates were needed, such as our Epidemics and Public Health pages, but we’ve been gradually adding mention of it in less obvious places such as our cruise ships page, our New Zealand Sign Language page, our history of Matatini (the long-running national kapa haka competitions) page and our skiing page.
 No doubt we will be adding references to Covid to reflect the pandemic’s influence on our lives for years to come.

 In September 2020, we launched our new Te Ara page, New Zealand Sign Language covering the history of the language, signing in deaf education, variation in signs across regions and time, the role of interpreters, and digital technology.
-This is the first Te Ara entry to be accompanied by video of sign language, interpreting the story.
-The entry was written for us by Rachel McKee and translated into sign by Sonia Pivac.
+This is the first Te Ara entry accompanied by video of sign language, interpreting the story.
+Rachel McKee wrote the entry was written for us, and Sonia Pivac translated it into sign.

 In July 2020, we launched our updated entry about Climate Change, written for us by scientists from the National Institute of Water and Atmospheric Research (NIWA).
-Our understanding of the science of climate change is changing all the time, so it was great to have had this entry updated.
+Our understanding of the science is constantly evolving, so it was great to have had this entry updated.

 Recent stories (in both Te Reo and English) added to our digital storytelling programme that explores Treaty settlements and their enduring impact, Te Tai Treaty Settlement Stories, include: